jiapn123/portfolio/README.md

 ### Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales
 [Publication](https://www.mdpi.com/1424-8220/22/11/4240)

-Used **Matlab** to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
+Used **Matlab** to train over 100 machine learning models that estimated particulate matter concentrations based on a suite of over 300 biometric variables.
 We found biometric variables can be used to accurately estimate particulate matter concentrations at ultra-fine spatial scales with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
 Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body.

 ![Bike Study](/assets/img/bike_study.jpeg)